aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/axes/primary-and-second-axis/_index.md

 ---

 ## **Possible Usage Scenarios**
 When the numbers in a chart vary widely from data series to data series, or when you have mixed types of data (price and volume), plot one or more data series on a secondary vertical (value) axis.
 The scale of the secondary vertical axis shows the values for the associated data series.
 A secondary axis works well in a chart that shows a combination of column and line charts.

-## **Handle Primary and Second Axis like Microsoft Excel**
+## **Handle Primary and Secondary Axis like Microsoft Excel**
 Please see the following sample code that creates a new Excel file and puts values of the chart in the first worksheet.
-Then we add a chart and show the second-axis.
+Then we add a chart and show the secondary axis.

 ![todo:image_alt_text](excel.png)